Skip to content

 Peripheral Neuropathy

 The most common form of diabetic neuropathy is peripheral neuropathy, which is also referred to as distal symmetric peripheral neuropathy.
-It is a type of nerve damage that produces symptoms first in the feet and legs, and then in the hands and arms as well.
+It is a type of nerve damage that produces symptoms first in the feet and legs, and then often in the hands and arms as well.

-Some symptoms you may experience with peripheral neuropathy include burning, tingling, numbness, reduced temperature sensations, cramping and heightened sensitivity.
-More serious problems such as foot ulcers may also develop.
+Some symptoms you may experience with peripheral neuropathy include burning, tingling, numbness, reduced temperature sensations, cramping, and heightened sensitivity.
+More serious problems, such as foot ulcers, may also develop.

 Autonomic Neuropathy

-This type of neuropathy can affect a wide range of organs that are regulated by the autonomic nervous system.
+Autonomic neuropathies can affect a wide range of organs that are regulated by the autonomic nervous system.
 People who are experiencing autonomic neuropathy may experience symptoms such as blood pressure drops, difficulty swallowing, vision problems, bladder problems, bowel problems, poor blood sugar awareness, unusual sweating, erectile dysfunction, or vaginal dryness.

 Focal Neuropathy